MER Dr. Andrea Testino

 Schweiz

-MER Dr. Andrea Testino received his master’s degree in Industrial Chemistry (2000) and PhD in Material Science (2004) from the University of Genoa (Italy).
-He did post-doctoral studies at EPFL (CH), University College London (UK), and University of Milan (Italy) working on ceramic nanoparticles synthesis and characterization.
+Andrea Testino received his master’s degree in Industrial Chemistry (2000) and PhD in Material Science (2004) from the University of Genoa (Italy).
+He did post-doctoral studies at EPFL (CH), University College London (UK), and University of Milan (IT) working on nanoparticles synthesis and characterization.
+In 2005 he got a position as Researcher at the University of Milano Bicocca.
 In 2007 he joined the company TDK-EPC in Austria as Senior Development Engineer working in the Ceramic Components Division on Innovative Themes.
-Since 2022 he is MER (Maîtres d'Enseignement et de Recherche) at EPFL and PhD thesis director in EDCH, EDMX, and EDCE.
-His scientific activity is summarized in about 90 peer-reviewed scientific publications, more than 4800 citations, and 15 patents, some of them worldwide granted.
+In 2011 joined the Paul Scherrer Institut (PSI), establishing the Advanced Nanopowders Synthesis team.
+He is teaching at EPFL since 2014 mainly on ceramics, colloids, and materials characterization.
+In 2022 he has been nominated MER (Maîtres d'Enseignement et de Recherche) at EPFL and PhD thesis director in EDCH, EDMX, and EDCE doctoral schools.

 Available Master projects topics: